signetlabdei/sem/docs/cli.rst

   Options:
     --results-dir PATH        Directory containing the simulation results.
-    --result-id TEXT          Id of the result to view --show-simulation-output  Whether to show the simulation output --help                    Show this message and exit.
+    --result-id TEXT          Id of the result to view --hide-simulation-output  Whether to hide the simulation output --help                    Show this message and exit.

 Note that, by default, the simulation output is hidden to avoid printing very